 Global positioning system was becoming increasingly critical to business and societal functions in the early 21st century.
 Indeed, in 2000, President Bill Clinton announced that the United States would allow civilians, such as emergency services, sailors, and motorists, unrestricted access to a higher-grade GPS, previously left intentionally low grade before.
 It was perceived that such a move would have minimal impact on national security.
 This was in part due to the growing competition from other constellations, like Europe's Galileo, which was planned to provide improved signal accuracy.
-Following this liberalisation, and the subsequent liberalisations of satellite-based information from other constellations of dollars of revenue for national economies.
+Following this liberalisation, and the subsequent liberalisations of satellite-based information from other constellations, the economic benefits of unrestricted access could be measured in billions of dollars of revenue for national economies.